SandeR2012/explore-flask/chapters/environment.md

 ### Manually tracking dependencies

-As your project grows, you may find that certain packages listed by `pip \-freeze` aren’t actually needed to run the application.
-You’ll have packages that are installed for development only. `pip freeze` doesn’t discriminate between the two, it just lists the packages that are currently installed.
+As your project grows, you may find that certain packages listed by `pip \-freeze` aren't actually needed to run the application.
+You'll have packages that are installed for development only. `pip freeze` doesn't discriminate between the two, it just lists the packages that are currently installed.
 As a result, you may want to manually track your depencies as you add them.
 You can separate those packages needed to run your application and those needed to develop your application into _require_run.txt_ and _require_dev.txt_ respectively.

 ## Version control

 Pick a version control system and use it.
 I recommend Git.
 From what I've seen, Git is the most popular choice for new projects these days.
 Being able to delete code without worrying about making an irreversible mistake is invaluable.
-You’ll be able to keep your project free of those massive blocks of commented out code, because you can delete it now and revert that change later should the need arise.
-Plus, you’ll have backup copies of your entire project on GitHub, Bitbucket or your own Gitolite server.
+You'll be able to keep your project free of those massive blocks of commented out code, because you can delete it now and revert that change later should the need arise.
+Plus, you'll have backup copies of your entire project on GitHub, Bitbucket or your own Gitolite server.

 ### What to keep out of version control

 I usually keep a file out of version control for one of two reasons.
-Either it’s clutter, or it’s a secret.
-Compiled _.pyc_ files and virtual environments --- if you’re not using virtualenvwrapper for some reason --- are examples of clutter.
-They don’t need to be in version control because they can be recreated from the _.py_ files and your _requirements.txt_ files respectively.
+Either it's clutter, or it's a secret.
+Compiled _.pyc_ files and virtual environments --- if you're not using virtualenvwrapper for some reason --- are examples of clutter.
+They don't need to be in version control because they can be recreated from the _.py_ files and your _requirements.txt_ files respectively.

 API keys, application secret keys and database credentials are examples of secrets.
-They shouldn’t be in version control because their exposure would be a massive breach of security.
+They shouldn't be in version control because their exposure would be a massive breach of security.

 \begin{aside}
 \label{aside:security}
 \heading{A note on security}

 When making security related decisions, I always like to assume that my repository will become public at some point.
-This means keeping secrets out and never assuming that a security hole won’t be found because, "Who’s going to guess that they can do that?"
+This means keeping secrets out and never assuming that a security hole won't be found because, "Who's going to guess that they can do that?"
 This kind of assumption is known as security by obscurity and it's a bad policy to rely on.

 \end{aside}